nim-lang/Nim/doc/manual.rst

 letter allows common code like ``var foo: Foo`` to be parsed unambiguously.

 Historically, Nim was a fully `style-insensitive`:idx: language.
-This meant that it was not case-sensitive and underscores were ignored and there was no even a distinction between ``foo`` and ``Foo``.
+This meant that it was not case-sensitive and underscores were ignored and there was not even a distinction between ``foo`` and ``Foo``.